swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

   cases are known, all of them have associated values, and all of its associated value types are empty.

-  Note that under the
-  resilience model, an external public enum cannot be considered empty unless it is closed, since it must otherwise be assumed to have private or retroactively added cases.
+  Note that under the resilience model, an external public enum cannot be considered empty unless it is closed, since it must otherwise be assumed to have private or retroactively added cases.

 - A tuple, struct, or class is an uninhabited type if it has any stored properties of uninhabited type.

+  Under the resilience model, this again means that only fragile external types can be reliably considered uninhabited.
+A resilient external struct or class's properties cannot be assumed to be stored.

 - Functions and metatypes are never uninhabited types.